The Xometry app works best with JavaScript enabled!

 5. Execute the required cut on fresh material.

-How Much Is the Average Price of a Stainless Steel Laser Cutting Machine?
+Understanding The Pricing of a Stainless Steel Laser Cutting Machine

 There really is no average price for laser-cutting machines capable of processing stainless steel.
 This is because these machines vary so significantly depending on capability and features.
 For example, very light-duty machines such as the SculptfunS9 start around $300 while heavier-duty machines start around $3,000.
 High-end industrial machines will generally cost over $30,000.

-What Is the Difference Between CO2 and Fiber Laser for Laser Cutting Stainless Steel?
+The Difference Between CO2 and Fiber Laser for Laser Cutting Stainless Steel

 CO2 lasers offer coarser beams than fiber lasers.
 However, CO2 lasers are capable of delivering considerably higher power in the 100+ kW power range.
 These lasers are cheaper but have higher maintenance costs than fiber lasers.
 Fiber lasers have limited power (15-20 kW), but can cut considerably faster than CO2 laser machines (3 to 5 times the feed speed), because their narrower beam means higher effective energy at the cut point.
 For more information, see our guide on CO2 Laser Vs Fiber Laser.